Eight Great Items You Probably Don’t Pack (But Should) | GeoEx

 7. Binder clips

-Sometimes you find yourself in a hotel with blackout curtains that don’t seem completely clear on the concept.
-I’ve found that even a tiny gap can let in a lot of light.
-Throw a couple of binder clips in your luggage, and you can easily arrange the window coverings more to your liking.
+Sometimes you may find yourself in a hotel with blackout curtains that aren’t quite up to par.
+Even a tiny gap can let in a lot of light.
+Throwing a couple of binder clips in luggage allows easy arrangement of the window coverings.

 Subscribe